jaggerharness/fullstack-open/README.md

  <li>React Query, useReducer and the context API</li>
 </ol>

-### Part 7: React router, custom hooks, styling app with CSS and webpack - TODO ⌛
+### Part 7: React router, custom hooks, styling app with CSS and webpack - In Progress 💻

 <ol type="a">
  <li>React-router</li>